Completions to Discrete Probability Distributions in Log-linear Models: Completion to the Log-Linear Model

 \item[2.]
-If $E$ is not contained in a proper facial set, then this completion lies in the branch locus $B_{A,E}$. \end{enumerate} \end{theorem} \begin{proof} Let $p_E\in\partial\pi_E(\mathcal{M}_A)$ be a partial observation with non--zero coordinates in the boundary of the completable region.
+If $E$ is not contained in a proper facial set, then this completion lies in the singular locus $B_{A,E}$. \end{enumerate} \end{theorem} \begin{proof} Let $p_E\in\partial\pi_E(\mathcal{M}_A)$ be a partial observation with non-zero coordinates in the boundary of the completable region.
 By Theorem \ref{thm:boundary-interior-image}, we may express the boundary of the completable region as

 If $E$ is contained in a proper facial set, then $B_{A,E}$ is empty by Proposition~\ref{prop:branchlocuspolytope} so that $p_E$ has a completion $p\in\partial\mathcal{M}_A$.
-Similarly, if $E$ is not contained in a proper facial set, then any completion of $p_E$ has all non--zero coordinates so that $p_E$ necessarily has a completion $p\in B_{A,E}$.
-We separate the proof into these cases.
+Similarly, if $E$ is not contained in a proper facial set, then any completion of $p_E$ has all non-zero coordinates so that $p_E$ necessarily has a completion $p\in B_{A,E}$.
+We separate the proof into these cases:

 If $E$ is contained in a proper facial set, then $p_E$ has a completion $p\in\partial\mathcal{M}_A$.
 Similar to Lemma \ref{lem:boundary-image}, since $\rank A_E = \rank A - 1$ and $\supp(p)$ is a proper facial set, it follows that $\supp(p)$ is a facet and the smallest face containing $E$.
 We may let $\omega\in\ker A_E^T$ be an inner normal vector of the facial set $\supp(p)$ so that $\nu = A^T\omega$ satisfies $\nu_i = 0$ for $i\in\supp(p)$ and $\nu_i>0$ for $i\in[n]\setminus\supp(p)$.